 If you want something that looks great, is fun to shoot, and is great for kids of all ages, all the way up until you’re a hundred years old this is the gun.

 So this gun is one of my top gun purchases.
 I cannot stress enough how much I like the Ruger Mark IV Lite.
-The nice part about this gun is, it’s extremely light.
+The nice part about this gun is, that it’s extremely light.

 It’s very friendly and forgiving in the recoil department.